 Along with having one of New Orleans top tour guides, you will be set apart by cruising around New Orleans on a top quality European city bike.
 We realize that most people haven't used coaster brakes from the time they were children.
 For that reason we are one of the only bike tour businesses in the city that have invested in bicycles that have powerful dual pivot hand brakes.

-Don't be dragged down by the incredibly heavy and hard to pedal cruisers with coaster breaks used by other bike tour company's in town.
+Don't be dragged down by an incredibly heavy and hard to pedal cruiser with coaster breaks.
 Have a relaxed cycling experience on one of our light weight bicycles that have a free wheel which allows you to reposition your pedals after you stop.
 Our Public bikes are also easy to mount being that they have step through frames.
 They are time tested city bikes that have been used throughout Europe for generations.
 Our number one priority is your cycling comfort, safety, and experience.

 We offer a VIP experience to our guest that you can't find anywhere else in New Orleans.
 Our small group bike tours are crafted from years of experience.
 We have spent countless hours on the streets of New Orleans revealing to visitors what makes New Orleans so magical.
 We not only show you the most significant sights, we help you unearth the hidden cultural gems that makes New Orleans one of the most unique cities in America.